browserengineering/book/book/forms.md

     return out
 ```

-For now, I\'m ignoring the method, the URL, the headers, and the body
+For now, I'm ignoring the method, the URL, the headers, and the body
 entirely.

 You should be able to run this minimal core of a web server and then